 Insurance: We are self-insured for physical damage to automobiles that we own, lease or rent, and product warranty and recall liabilities.
-In addition, we maintain a deductible/retention program as it relates to insurance for property, stock throughput, inventory, workers' compensation, automobile liability, asbestos claims, general liability claims (including, among others, certain product liability claims for property damage, death or injury) and employee healthcare.
-These programs have deductibles ranging from \$0 to \$1.0 million and are secured by various letters of credit totaling \$8.7 million.
+In addition, we maintain a nonmaterial deductible program as they relate to insurance for property, stock throughput, inventory, workers' compensation, automobile liability, asbestos claims, general liability claims (including, among others, certain product liability claims for property damage, death or injury) and employee healthcare.
+These programs have deductibles ranging from \$25,000 to \$1.0 million and are secured by various letters of credit totaling \$6.5 million.
 Our estimated liability and related expenses for claims are based in part upon estimates that insurance carriers, third-party administrators and actuaries provide.
 We believe that insurance reserves are sufficient to cover outstanding claims, including those incurred but not reported as of the estimation date.
-Further, we maintain commercially reasonable umbrella/excess policy coverage in excess of the primary limits.
+Further, we maintain a commercially reasonable umbrella/excess policy that covers liabilities in excess of the primary limits.
 We do not have excess coverage for physical damage to automobiles that we own, lease or rent, and product warranty and recall liabilities.
-Our accrued liabilities related to all deductibles/retentions under insurance programs (other than employee healthcare) were \$8.5 million and \$7.8 million as of December 31, 2014 and 2013, respectively.
+Our accrued liabilities related to all deductibles/retentions under insurance programs (other than employee healthcare) were \$7.8 million and \$5.9 million as of December 31, 2013 and 2012, respectively.
 In the area of employee healthcare, we have a commercially reasonable excess stop loss protection on a per person per year basis.
-Reserves for self-insurance accrued liabilities for employee healthcare were \$2.6 million and \$3.3 million as of December 31, 2014 and 2013, respectively.
+Reserves for self-insurance accrued liabilities for employee healthcare were \$3.3 million and \$4.0 million as of December 31, 2013 and 2012, respectively.